+Prerequisites: AC 325 and CS 140 or equivalents.
 Continuation of AC 325.
 Selected topics in advanced financial accounting with emphasis on current accounting problems and pronouncements of the Financial Accounting Standards Board.
 3:0:3

-AC 425 Advanced Accounting II
+Advanced Accounting II

+Prerequisites: AC 420 and CS 140 or equivalents.
 Continuation of AC 420.
-Course includes consolidated financial statements and fund accounting, 3:0:3
+Course includes consolidated financial statements and fund accounting 3:0:3